• 4.8 (6 Ratings)

 The famous Leh Market where travelers and locals relax, unwind and fuel themselves

-After a restful night, we were all geared up for day two.
+After a restful night, we were all geared up for day two of Ladakh trip.
 Ladakh is synonymous with monasteries so we headed out to explore the monasteries in and around Leh.
 Our first stop was at Leh Palace.
 Built atop the deserted Tsemo Hill, this 17th century palace is a testimony of Ladakh's resplendent heritage.
 Also known as Lhachen Palkhar, it is one of the tallest structures in Leh.
 It is renovated and well maintained and is an important center of the Buddhist religion and culture.
 Just 5 minutes from here, is the famous Tsemo Monastery and Castle.
 Both these structures are seen from anywhere in Leh.
 Founded by King of Ladakh Tashi Namgyal in 1430 the monastery has ancient manuscripts and frescoes and a three-storey high gold statue of Maitreya Buddha.

 Tsemo castle is an offbeat location and the highest point within Leh.
 Many people do not visit this place because it entails a small hike and taxis do not want to drive up.
 We got to the top and had an eagle-eye view of the entire city.